matheusdoedev/digital-garden/Computer-Science/Topics/Git/05_git-basics.md

 ```

 - One of the more helpful options is `-p` or `--patch`, which shows the difference (the patch output) introduced in each commit.
-- You can also liit the number of log entries displayed, such as using -2 to show only the last two entries.
+- You can also list the number of log entries displayed, such as using -2 to show only the last two entries.

 ```zsh
 $ git log -p -2